rwblickhan/astro-rwblickhan.org/src/content/misc/consciousness-neurodiversity-reading-list.md

 ### Fiction

+- *Everything Everywhere All At Once*
 - *The Kiss Quotient*, Helen Hoang
-- *Everything Everywhere All At Once*
+- *The Haunting of Hill House*, Shirley Jackson